rich-iannone/great-docs/README.md

-# Great Theme for Quarto-Based Documentation Sites
+# Great Docs for Quarto-Based Documentation Sites

 This is comprehensive theming package that provides enhanced styling and functionality for Python documentation sites built with Quarto and `quartodoc`.